jwne/compound/README.md

 Compound
 ========

-Java Library for storing data - complex or simple - in an easy and reliable format.
+Java Library for storing data - complex or simple - in an easy and reliable format.<br />
+Code examples can be found at the bottom of this README, I recommend reading the whole thing.

 Important Classes
 -----------------